learning1234embed/Neuro.ZERO/README.md

 ```
 *--mode*: Generating a binary for which acceleration mode.
 The examples generates a binary for latent training (--mode=latent).

 When executing the generated latent training binary on the accelerator with CCS, the following log will come.
-It trains a fully-connected network with three layers (2x64x2) as an example.
+It trains a fully-connected network with three layers (2x64x2) as an simple example network.
 The architecture and layer of the network can be changed by editing the variables in the code.
 ```sh
 weight_input
 weight_output